The Orion Constellation

 This is done to make the pharaoh’s transformation easier.
 The air shaft in the King’s Chamber in the Great Pyramid was aligned with the star Alnitak, Zeta Orionis, the easternmost star in Orion’s Belt.

 There have been many myths of the constellation of Orion since ancient times.
-It is the Greek myths that have influenced our culture today and created our perceptive of Orion.
+It is the Greek myths that have influenced our culture today and created our perception of Orion.

 Most myths in our history depict Orion as a hunter.
 It is easy to see that this constellation creates the shape of a human body wielding some kind of a fighting tool.
 The stories created keep this constellation well-known and easily identifiable in the night sky.